milancio42/rjoin/examples/tutorial.md

 ## How to reorder the output columns

-Currently `rjoin` output is composed of the key fields followed by the non-key fields from left and right file, if any.
+Currently `rj` output is composed of the key fields followed by the non-key fields from left and right file, if any.
 If you wish a different order, you can use `awk`.

 Do one thing and do it well.
 Output fields reordering is not the part of *the one thing*.

 ```bash